-"Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
-Accommodations cannot be provided until authorization is received from the Academic Support Center."
+Students who wish to request accommodations in this class for a disability must contact Ms. Elaine Mara, assistant director of academic support services for academic and disability support, at the lower level of Monocacy Hall, or by calling 610-861-1401.
+Accommodations cannot be provided until authorization is received from the Academic Support Center.